zini-dev/zini-dev/README.md

 ###

-<p align="left">📚 I'm currently studying C# <br>🎯 I´m looking for my first job opportunity with Developer.
+<p align="left">📚 I'm currently studying Node JS and C# <br>🎯 I´m looking for my first job opportunity with Developer.
 My dream is to one day work with Developer and speak english very well</p>

 ###